 Light Bulb Recycling keeps harmful chemicals out of our landfills and reduces the risk of those chemicals reaching our water supplies.

-Light Bulbs are changed and collected by building services workers
+Spent light bulbs are changed and collected by building services workers

-James Gable, Chemical Safety Coordinator, sorts the bulbs and prepares them for shipping
+Bulbs are brought to Environmental Health and Safety where James Gable, Chemical Safety Coordinator, sorts the bulbs and prepares them for shipping

 Bulbs are sent to Fluorocycle in Ingleside, IL